-- Jump Shooting: Shooting off shot fake, shooting off dribble, runners, off spin-out catch and pivot
+Jump Shooting: Shooting off shot fake, shooting off the dribble, runners, off spin-outs, catch and pivot

-- Fitness for quickness and speed: Jumping rope and jumping plyos.
-Push-ups and streching for flexibilty
+Fitness for quickness and speed: Jumping rope and jumping plyometrics.
+Push-ups and stretching for flexibility

-- Low Post Footwork and Moves: Drops Step, Jump Hooks, Up and Unders, Pivot Face-Ups Jumpers, Pivot Face-ups Jab Drives
+Low Post Footwork and Posy-up Moves: Drops Step, Jump Hooks, Up and Unders, Pivot Face-Up Jumpers, Pivot Face-up Jab Drives